Affinage

 Open questions at the time

-Evidence FBXL12 KO mouse with bone marrow transplantation and fetal thymic organ culture
+Evidence FBXL12 knockout mice, bone marrow transplantation, fetal thymic organ culture, flow cytometry

 PMID:26999371